“Hospice” Equals “Hope” for Parents of Medically Complex Child

 A year later, the family’s Katybug nurse Lynn was at Leo’s first birthday party, rejoicing over Leo’s refusal to eat another bite with a shake of his head.
 “He’s saying ‘no’!” everyone exclaimed.
 Lynn had become part of the family, and Leo was thriving.
 Only about 10% of babies born with his condition make it to their first birthday.
 He was the family’s little miracle.

 Once Lynn has helped the family through one more cold and flu season, Leo will “graduate” from Katybug.
 Even though the step should be a happy milestone, Zach wishes they could keep Katybug forever.
-Getting in-home services and having someone to call at a moment’s notice—even in the middle of the night—has been an enormous help to the family, especially since the children’s hospital where Leo is seen is a 2-hour drive.
+Getting in-home services and having someone to call at a moment’s notice—even in the middle of the night—has been an enormous help to the family, especially since the children’s hospital where Leo is seen is a two-hour drive.

 “We want to keep him away from the hospital and the pediatrician as much as possible [for fear of infections],” explains Zach.
-“If we can use the hospice resources it’s amazing… We don’t want to graduate!”
+“If we can use the hospice resources it’s amazing. … We don’t want to graduate!”

 Children at any stage of any serious illness, whether they’re receiving curative treatment or not, can benefit from the expertise of pediatric palliative and hospice care specialists like the caring team members in Delaware Hospice’s Katybug pediatric program.
 In addition to caring for children from birth through age 18, Katybug also offers prenatal support to families awaiting the birth of a baby diagnosed with a serious condition.